hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/questions_and_answers/398_in_answer_to_nivedita.md

 (In answer to a few questions put by Sister Nivedita, Swamiji jotted down the replies on May 24, 1900 at San Francisco.)

-*Q*. — I cannot remember what parts Prithvi Rai and Chând disguised themselves to play, when they determined to attend the Svayamvara at Kanauj.
+*Q*. — I cannot remember what parts Prithvi Rai and Chānd disguised themselves to play, when they determined to attend the Svayamvara at Kanauj.

 *A*. — Both went as minstrels.

-*Q*. — Also did Prithvi Rai determine to marry Samyuktâ partly because she was the daughter of his rival and partly for the fame of her great beauty?
+*Q*. — Also did Prithvi Rai determine to marry Samyuktā partly because she was the daughter of his rival and partly for the fame of her great beauty?
 Did he then send a woman-servant to obtain the post of her maid?
 And did this old nurse set herself to make the princess fall in love